eddpeterson/theBucketList/Readme.md

 http://stackoverflow.com/questions/5081322/devise-asks-authentication-for-ajax-request
 Remove omniauth sign in functionality from views
 * Put all javascript code to javascript files from facebook related functionality
+* If user is logged-in do not display Log in view

 # TODO: 100 hours initially estimated
-* If user is logged-in do not display Log in view.
-Do something after you sign in user

 * Need to update user name, email for new users and existing ones as well (because now new users will have only id and token fields)